skip to Main Content

 Mediation for Landlord-Tenant disputes is often an effective and efficient way to resolve issues before litigation becomes necessary as well as after litigation has been initiated.
 As a Florida Supreme Court Certified Circuit Court Mediator, attorney Jeff Lieser can lead both parties through the mediation.

-For information on evictions click here.
+For information on commercial evictions click here.

 If you are having problems with a tenant failing to live up to his or her obligations under a lease, contact our firm today.